webscreens/screen-enumeration/EXPLAINER.md

 over which displays the Web application can access, we propose implementing a permission prompt.
 Calling `requestDisplays()` would prompt the user to select which displays to share with the application.

+A consequence of reusing the `Screen` interface to expose the properties listed above is that the properties of the window's current screen are exposed without getting the user's permission.